nick-holt/blogdown_source/blogdown_source/blogdown_source/content/post/2017-12-01-first-post-creating-a-website-blog-using-r-rmd.md

 new_post("First Post - Creating a Website/Blog Using R.Rmd")
 ```

-After running the new_site() command, I did took a few minutes to edit the config.toml file, and then overwrote the stock background photo.
-The photo I used is actually a blurred photo of Ålesund, Norway.
+After running the new_site() command, it took a few minutes to edit the config.toml file, and then I basically cleaned up the stock directories and overwrote the stock background photo.
+The photo I decided to use is actually a blurred photo of Ålesund, Norway (original image above).
 I chose the photo because I visited Ålesund in the summer of 2014 and it was one of the most beautiful places I have ever experienced first-hand.
 Go check it out if you're ever in Norway.

 I plan to make a few posts over the coming weeks to fill the void here.
 I have plenty of projects to tweak and write up, so the blog won't be blank for long, hopefully.

-Thanks for visiting the new blog.
+Thanks for visiting.